jhunexjun/CP_Scheduler/README.md

 2. store code and user logged in
 3. 5 minutes or 10 minutes session expity
 4. concat work order #, name, phone number, plate#
+5. Put the CompuTant Logo at the bottom and web address and toll free.
 6. Subject = service type
 7. Work order detail as read-only.
 Auto populate.
 8. Button for refresh and auto refresh